lishamhlanga/census-app/README.md

 # Deployment

-- Your code must be placed in the `run.py` file
+- code must be placed in the `run.py` file
-- Your dependencies must be placed in the `requirements.txt` file
+- dependencies must be placed in the `requirements.txt` file
-- Do not edit any of the other files or your code may not deploy properly

 ## Creating the Heroku app

-When you create the app, you will need to add two buildpacks from the _Settings_ tab.
-The ordering is as follows:
+When creating the app, added two buildpacks from the _Settings_ tab.
+T

 1. `heroku/python`
 2. `heroku/nodejs`

-You must then create a _Config Var_ called `PORT`.
+3. created a _Config Var_ called `PORT`.
 Set this to `8000`

-If you have credentials, such as in the squirrels census project, you must create another _Config Var_ called `CREDS` and paste the JSON into the value field.
+4. Credentials, such as in the Employee Management System project, I created another _Config Var_ called `CREDS` and pasted the JSON into the value field.

-Connect your GitHub repository and deploy as normal.

 ## Constraints